odinserj/odinserj.net/_posts/2014-11-15-hangfire-pro.md

 I want to keep Hangfire project as free as possible, but eliminate the most dangerous risk – the absence of time.
 There are many things to be done, including problems, new features, documentation, and I want to do them in a reasonable time.

 Today, I'm introducing a new stage of Hangfire development – [Hangfire Pro](http://hangfire.io/pro/).
-It is a set of paid libraries that extend basic Hangfire functionality (now called [Hangfire Core](http://hangfire.io/core/)) by providing features to improve performance and simplifying maintenance of background job processing in larger applications.
+It is a set of paid libraries that extend Hangfire functionality by providing features to improve performance and simplifying maintenance of background job processing in larger applications.

 ## The Destiny of Hangfire.Redis